 Lock Hosts File: By default, Hosts file is locked file and you need to use any text editor as administrator to modify it.
 Some security software like Avira Free Antivirus, ZoneAlarm Free Firewall have options to lock Hosts file.
 Locked Hosts file through these security software can not be modified unless you remove those imposed restrictions.
 The reason to lock Hosts file is the security risk.
 The Hosts file is not locked, it is very easy to become victim of Malware by simple directing traffic from your computer to remote servers to download Malwares.
 Unlocked Hosts file may posses many other threats for you and outer Internet world.

-Edit Hosts File: Editing Hosts file was always easy but not any more.
+Edit Hosts File In Windows 8: Editing Hosts file was always easy but not any more.
 You need to run text editor like Notepad or Notepad++ as administrator and navigate to Hosts file to open it.
 After running text editor as Admin and opening Hosts file, you are able to make changes in Hosts file.
 This is like same procedure we have to do in Windows 7 when modifying Hosts file.
 So, modifying Hosts file in Windows 8 and Windows 7 should follow the same procedure.
 If you are still using Windows 7, you can follow this article as well as one old article Edit Hosts File in Windows 7 which I wrote two and half year ago.

 HostsMan – Free Hosts File Editor: Few days back, when I was modifying Hosts file in Windows 7 Professional (x64) following my previous published article, for some reasons (still unknown) I was unable to modify it.
 Well, Google is the main helper in all kinds of computer problem.
 I googled and found a nice and tiny software named HostsMan which made my task very easy and I modify Windows 7 Hosts file without any problem.
 I thought to use HostsMan on Windows 8 because all the software run on Windows 7 should run on Windows 8.
 Current version is 4.0.81 (beta 2).